Luc4sGomes/Luc4sGomes/README.md

 # Technologies ⚡

-These are some of the technologies and tools that I work with:
+These are some of the technologies and tools that I've been worked with:

 ![Java](https://img.shields.io/badge/-Java-007396?style=flat-square&logo=java)
 ![JavaScript](https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript)